Ray Reardon: Later professional career

-Retirement and legacy
+Retirement, death and legacy

 Reardon played his last competitive ranking match in the second round of qualifying for the 1991 World Championship, where he was defeated 5–10 by Jason Prince, losing three frames on the final black.
 Afterwards, Reardon said that he felt "no bitterness" but that he would not be returning.
 Aged 58 and having slipped to 127th in the provisional rankings, Reardon halted his playing career, mentioning that he had not entered any tournaments for the following season because the qualifying event dates clashed with his exhibition commitments on the holiday camp circuit, but adding that "even if it were feasible, [he] wouldn't play" except in invitation or seniors events.
 He later played in the 2000 World Seniors Masters where he lost his opening one-frame match 46–69 to Miles.
 He advised Ronnie O'Sullivan on the way to his 2004 World Championship victory, giving him psychological and tactical help.

 When the snooker world rankings were introduced in 1976, Reardon was the first to claim the position of world number one, retaining it until 1981.
 His win in the 1982 Professional Players Tournament at 50 contributed to his recapturing the world number one position in the first set of rankings to be calculated on tournaments other than the World Championship.
 Reardon and Spencer were the first players to exploit the commercial opportunities made available by the increasing interest in snooker in the early 1970s.
 After winning Pot Black in 1969 and the world title in 1970, Reardon took up offers for exhibition matches and holiday camp exhibition engagements.
 Everton and Gordon Burn (1986) have both noted that his peak as a player pre-dated the real boom in snooker that happened in the 1980s.